-- For every person x, there is some person that x loves. - 8.
+- 7. For every person x, there is some person that x loves. - 8.
 There is some particular person whom every person loves.

-Sentence 7 can be symbolized by ' $\forall x \exists y L(x, y)$ ', and would be true of a love-triangle.
-For example, suppose that our domain of discourse is restricted to Imre, Juan and Karl.
+Sentence 7 can be symbolized by ' $\forall x \exists y L(x, y)$ '.
+Suppose that our domain of discourse is restricted to Imre, Juan and Karl.
 Suppose also that Karl loves Imre but not Juan, that Imre loves Juan but not Karl, and that Juan loves Karl but not Imre.
 Then sentence 7 is true.

-Sentence 8 is symbolized by ' $\exists y \forall x L(x, y)$ '.
-Sentence 8 is not true in the situation just described.
-Again, suppose that our domain of discourse is restricted to Imre, Juan and Karl.
-Then all of Juan, Imre and Karl must converge on (at least) one object of love.
+Sentence 8 is symbolized by $\exists y \forall x L(x, y)$ '.
+Sentence 8 is not true in the situation just described, since no single person is loved by everyone.
+All three of Juan, Imre and Karl would have to converge on (at least) one object of love.